Understanding The Effects Of Divorce On Children & Their Mental Health

 Who gets the house in a divorce with children?

 Who gets the house in a divorce can depend, regardless of whether children are involved or not.
 Often, this is decided by the two individuals divorcing.
 Some people decide to sell the property and divide the sale money evenly; others may opt to leave the house independently and allow the spouse to keep it.
-Throughout the divorce process, both spouses are entitled to remain in the household, and it depends on each couple's situation on who is entitled to property that is jointly owned.
+Throughout the divorce process, both spouses are entitled to remain in the household, and the division of jointly owned property depends on each couple's situation.

 Parents who can settle the distribution of their assets through mediation and outside of a courtroom will often find that the process is less jarring for the entire family.
 One of the most effective ways to avoid a long, troublesome process is to do your best to make arrangements together.
 This may still require some professional help, but it can be done respectfully.
 Don't hesitate to look into therapy before, during, and after a divorce.
 Healing from big changes such as this one is something that can be done.
 It sometimes just takes a little guidance.